BlakeMoore9/SkinGuardAPI/README.md

 ### 📋 Prerequisites

 1. Docker set up on your machine.
-2. Git LFS for managing those bulky model files.
+That's it.

 ### 🧭 Steps to Get Started